Scrolls of Abraham: Identification

+According to J. M. Rodwell, the Scrolls of Abraham are mentioned in the Fihrist as the scriptures that the Sabians received.
+Rodwell suggests that the text mentioned the destruction of 'Ad and Thamud.

 Some scholars suggest the Scrolls of Abraham to be a reference to the Sefer Yetzirah, as its appendix (vi.
 15) and Jewish tradition generally ascribe the reception of its revelation to Abraham.
 Other scholars, however, suggest it refers to the Testament of Abraham, which was also available at the time of Muhammad (Muḥammad ibn ʿAbdullāh).

 The Quran contains numerous references to Abraham, his life, prayers and traditions and has a dedicated chapter named Ibrahim (14).
 On a relevant note, surah Al-Kahf (18) was revealed as an answer from God to the Jews who asked Muhammad about past events.
 Here God directly instructed Muhammad in surah Al-Kahf (18:22), not to consult the Jews for verifying the three stories about which they inquired.